RESEARCH AND EXTENDED PROGRAMS

 International Programs pays tuition and administrative costs abroad for participating California resident students to a similar extent that such funds would be expended to support similar costs in California.
 Participants are responsible for all CSU tuition and program fees, personal costs, such as transportation, room and board, and living expenses.
 Financial aid, with the exception of Federal Work-Study, is available to qualified students.

 To qualify for admission to the International Programs, in most programs students must have upper division or graduate standing at a CSU campus by the time of departure.
-Students at the sophomore level may, however, participate in the intensive language acquisition programs or courses in Canada, China, France, Germany, Korea, Mexico, Sweden, and Taiwan.
+Students at the sophomore level may, however, participate in the intensive language acquisition programs or courses in China, France, Germany, Korea, Mexico, Spain, Sweden, and Taiwan.
 California Community Colleges transfer students are eligible to apply directly from their community colleges.
 Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply, and must fulfill all coursework prerequisites.

-The College of Continuing Education (CCE) strengthens the academic mission of Sacramento State by connecting the resources of the campus community with the needs of individuals, employers and the capital region.
-Through CCE, individuals have access to both credit and noncredit offerings where they can prepare for promotion, enhance their skills or seek a new career path.
-Most courses and programs do not require formal admission to the University.
+The College of Continuing Education (CCE) complements the mission of Sacramento State by providing access to high quality, affordable educational programming and services that meet the needs of individual students, academic institutions, working professionals, and employer organizations.
+Through CCE, individuals have access to both credit and non-credit offerings where they can prepare for promotion, improve their language skills, enhance their professional skills or seek a new career path.
+Many offerings do not require formal admission to the University.

-CCE is also one of the top training providers in the region, helping public and private organizations improve employee effectiveness and boost their bottom lines.
-Courses are scheduled for adults and working professionals, and classes are taught by industry experts who offer real-world experience using adult learning methodologies.
+CCE is also one of the top professional development providers in the capital region, helping public and private organizations improve employee effectiveness to support organizational success.
+Courses are scheduled for adults and working professionals, and classes are taught by university faculty industry experts who offer real-world experience using adult learning methodologies.

 CCE certificate and professional development programs offer specialized training in specific career areas.
 Programs are conveniently scheduled and can typically be completed in less than one year.
 Practicing professionals present coursework that is current and relevant to real world situations and career requirements.
 Program areas include: business operations, organizational development, management and leadership, criminal justice and K-18 education and administration.